Find Cheap Health Insurance Quotes in Your Area

-If you cannot get your procedure right away, you may be given a prescription of antibiotics to purchase and take until root canal day.
+If you cannot get your procedure right away, you may be given a prescription of antibiotics to take until root canal day.

 You’ll have to factor in several hundred more dollars for the restoration procedure needed to make sure the tooth is protected and able to continue to function in your mouth without breaking.
 A crown to protect the tooth can cost up to around $1,000.
 However, insurance may assist.

 Some providers perform root canals in one sitting, while others ask you to return a couple of times to ensure the infection was totally removed.
 If you do not have paid time off work, those additional hours away might be a factor in determining where to go.

 After the Root Canal